 The more often someone sees your brand and products, the higher your chances of converting.
 Research has shown that on average, it takes 6-8 interactions before people purchase a product.

-1. Engage in online communities and ask for advice about your product
+2. Engage in online forums and ask for advice about your product

 There’s Quora, Reddit, Yahoo and then there’s an entire world of online communities, like Facebook groups.
 Wherever people get together to virtually chat is a great destination to ask for advice on your product.